AnneJ17/android-cheat-sheet/README.md

 * **Paging**
   - Don't require the consumer to download all the data at once.

-* ** Navigation**
+* **Navigation**

+  The navigation component helps you to manage navigations, fragment transactions, backstack, animations, most importantly deeplinking(don't have to use intent-filters).
 A navigation graph is a resource file that represents all of your app's navigation paths.
     -